tidymodels/parsnip/man/rmd/poisson_reg_h2o.md

 To use the h2o engine with tidymodels, please run `h2o::h2o.init()` first.
 By default, This connects R to the local h2o server.
 This needs to be done in every new R session.
 You can also connect to a remote h2o server with an IP address, for more details see [h2o::h2o.init()].

+You can control the number of threads in the thread pool used by h2o with the `nthreads` argument.
+By default, it uses all CPUs on the host.
+This is different from the usual parallel processing mechanism in tidymodels for tuning, while tidymodels parallelizes over resamples, h2o parallelizes over hyperparameter combinations for a given resample.

 h2o will automatically shut down the local h2o instance started by R when R is terminated.
 To manually stop the h2o server, run `h2o::h2o.shutdown()`.